paulccarey/rubot/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rubot.
+Bug reports and pull requests are welcome on GitHub at https://github.com/paulccarey/rubot.

+## Considerations

+The following documents any considerations in the design of the Robot Simulation.

+### Table

+* Knows its limits/bounds
+* Knows if a location is valid

+### Robot

+* Knows and Changes its orientation
+* Knows its location
+* Moves its location

+## Future Improvements

+* Table could track locations of Robot(s) especially if multiple, acting as a registry.